 - Endodermis is the root part that consists of cells in the form of barrels

 Types of plants belonging to the dicotyledonous plant group have radically formed roots, which will then change into a taproot and the composition consists of a mixture of lateral roots.
-There are two phases that will occur in the process of seed formation, namely the stages of the primary growth phase and secondary growth phase.
+There are two phases that will occur in the process of seed formation, namely the stages of the primary growth phase and the secondary growth phase.

 Just like monocotyledonous plants, plants that are classified into dicotyledonous plants also have several different parts at the root, namely:

-- Dicotyledonous plants also have epidermis, cortex and endodermis which have the same function and structure as those in monocotyledonous plants.
+- Dicotyledonous plants also have epidermis, cortex, and endodermis which have the same function and structure as those in monocotyledonous plants.